Library

 -

 Cats vocalize to communicate.
-Vocalizing can be problematic when it interferes with people’s sleep.
-Often, the behavior develops due to unintentional reinforcement.
-Since vocalization can also reflect underlying illness, particularly if it is a new behavior, both a medical exam and a behavioral work-up are needed.
-Providing adequate social and environmental enrichment while discontinuing reinforcement can resolve the problem.
+Vocalizing can be problematic when it interferes with people's sleep.
+Often, the behavior develops due to unintentional reinforcement, but could also reflect underlying illness, particularly if it is a new behavior.
+Both a medical exam and a behavioral work-up are needed.

 -